Dean, School of Religion

 B.A., Lee College

 Terry Cross is the Dean of the School of Religion and teaches in the area of theology.
 He has worked extensively in the area of Trinitarian theology, especially in relation to the writings of 20th century theologian, Karl Barth.

 Prior to his work at Lee, Cross was a pastor for twelve years and a high school teacher of Latin and history.
 He has been listed in Who’s Who Among American Teachers.
 He was awarded the Excellence in Teaching Award at Lee University in May 2000 and the Excellence in Scholarship Award in May 2001.

-Cross graduated from Lee in 1978, earning the first of several degrees.
+Cross graduated from Lee in 1978 with a BA in Biblical Education, earning the first of several degrees.
 He later received the M.A. in Church History and the M.Div. in Theology from Ashland Theological Seminary (Ohio).
 From Ashland, he moved to Princeton Theological Seminary, where he received the Th.M. in Doctrinal Theology and the Ph.D. in Systematic Theology (1991).
-In the summer of 2002, Cross became the dean of the School of Religion.
+Cross came to be a part of the faculty at Lee University in Fall 1997.
+In the summer of 2002, Cross became the Dean of the School of Religion.

-Terry and his wife, Linda, have one daughter, Tara.
-Aside from golf, tennis, and racquetball, he enjoys genealogy and Latin.
+Terry and his wife, Linda, have one daughter, Tara, who is married to Kevin Snider, and one grandchild, Luke Edward Snider.
+Aside from golf, he enjoys genealogy and Latin.